Cluster Feeding: What It Is, Why It Happens, and How to Get Through It

 - 2–3 weeks, around the first major growth spurt

-Why It's Normal — and Helpful
+Why Cluster Feeding Is Normal — and Helpful

-Cluster feeding does important work:
+Cluster feeding does three important things:

 Getting Through a Cluster Stretch